This isn't a cost. It's an investment.

 - Tubular aluminum: ~$65–$110/lf — corrosion-resistant alternative, lighter look

-- Wrought iron: starts $140/lf — permanent, climb-resistant, multiple color/finish options
+- Wrought iron: starts $140/lf — permanent and rigid, detailed to the climbable-zone requirements confirmed for your property, multiple color/finish options

 Permits, code, and HOA